rev22/coffeemake/README.md

 ```

-These Coffeescript-defined defined makefiles should be run stand-alone:
+These Coffeescript-defined makefiles should be run stand-alone:

 ```
 coffee Makefile.coffee TARGET